php-dev-br/laravel-doc-pt-br/packages.md

     }

-Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's language files will be published to the specified publish location.
+Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's translations will be published to the specified publish location.

 <a name="views"></a>

 ### Views

 To register your package's [views](views.md) with Laravel, you need to tell Laravel where the views are located.
 You may do this using the service provider's `loadViewsFrom` method.
-The `loadViewsFrom` method accepts two arguments: the path to your view templates and your package's name.
+The `loadViewsFrom` method accepts two
+arguments: the path to your view templates and your package's name.
 For example, if your package's name is `courier`, you would add the following to your service provider's `boot` method:

     /**
      * Bootstrap any package services.
+     *
+     * @return void
      */
-    public function boot(): void
+    public function boot()
     {
         $this->loadViewsFrom(__DIR__.'/../resources/views', 'courier');
     }